softpano/pythonizer/readme.md

 ## Translator from Perl to Python
-### THIS IS AN ANNOUNCEMENT FOR ALPHA VERSION 0.6 of "FUZZY"  TRANSLATOR/TRANSRIBER FROM PERL TO PYTHON
+### THIS IS AN ANNOUNCEMENT FOR VERSION 0.7 of "FUZZY"  TRANSLATOR/TRANSRIBER FROM PERL TO PYTHON

 This readme is for informational purposes only and is not intended to be updated often.
 More current information can be found at: